img

 Edgar Wallace

-Born into poverty as an illegitimate child in London, Wallace left school at the age of 12.
+Richard Horatio Edgar Wallace was a British writer who virtually invented the thriller market and was the first to introduce police characters as leading protagonists rather than amateur sleuths.
+Born into poverty as an illegitimate child, in London, Wallace left school at the age of 12.
 He joined the army at age 21 and was a war correspondent during the Second Boer War for Reuters and the Daily Mail.
 Struggling with debt (he had a weakness for the horses), he left South Africa, returned to London and began writing thrillers to raise income, publishing books including The Four Just Men.
-Drawing on his time as a reporter in the Congo, Wallace serialised short stories in magazines and published adventure stories featuring his first series character Sanders of the River.
-He signed with Hodder and Stoughton in 1921 and became an internationally recognized author.
+Drawing on his time as a reporter in the Congo, Wallace serialized short stories in magazines and published adventure stories featuring his first series character Sanders of the River.
+He signed with Hodder and Stoughton, in 1921, and became an internationally recognized author.

 Discover more books